All Episodes

 And he's talking to the cartels, too.

-You're not gonna want to be bringing these people to the state of Texas, and maybe they'll think twice about before they go there.
+You're not going to want to be bringing these people to the state of Texas.

-But it's just no one is taking no one's taking charge on this issue.
+But it's just no one is taking, no one's taking charge on this issue.

-So God bless them for for his efforts.
+So God bless him for his efforts.

 What do you think?